cisco/mindmeld/source/userguide/deep_neural_nets.rst

 .. _dnns_sequence_classification:

 Using MindMeld’s Deep Neural models requires configuring only two keys: ``'model_settings'`` and ``'params'``.
-There is no longer a need for handcrafting feature sets for modeling, or for automated hyperparameter tuning.
+When working with deep neural models, the ``'features'`` and ``'param_selection'`` keys in the classifier configuration are redundant, as we neither have to handcraft any feature sets for modeling, nor is there automated hyperparameter tuning.

 This is a departure from other documentation on :ref:`Working with the Domain Classifier <domain_classifier_configuration>` and :ref:`Working with the Intent Classifier <intent_classifier_configuration>`, which outline that text classifier configuration requires an additional two keys (``'features'`` and ``'param_selection'``).